 Not once was I ever able to achieve the same effect, and not anywhere near close to it either, despite many attempts before I eventually gave up.
 That was when I knew there’s something wrong here.
 I didn’t know what it was, but I wanted to get to the bottom of it, and who knows, it might even offer a completely different way of listening.

 Clearly though, it seemed the “rules” of listening were very different in the real world than in a controlled environment.

 Reflecting back on those listening exercises, I was able to get a little more honest with myself.
 I started to see that these exercises felt somewhat artificial and contrived somehow, not knowing why.
 There certainly wasn’t any naturalness.
-I realised that I must have had something going on in me that felt like having to suppress something in order to stay quiet as a listener.
+I realised that I must have had something going on in me that felt like I had to suppress something in order to stay quiet as a listener.
 Something like, “I mustn’t be having any thoughts here.”
-It certainly felt like there was some mental application or effort going on.
+It certainly felt like there was some mental effort going on.

 As it turned out, the logic of the Three Principles absolutely and totally wrecked my thinking about what I thought had happened in the listening exercises.
 Even better and totally unexpectedly, it made me a better listener for any situation, that didn’t involve learning anything about listening!

 Sydney Banks to the Rescue